1Revenger1/X1-Extreme-OpenCore-Resources/README.md

 * SD Card Reader
 * Thunderbolt - No thunderbolt devices.
 USB C works fine

+### Note on Trackpad

+This trackpad supports using buses other than PS2.
+I'm currently working on an SMBus implementation [here](https://github.com/VoodooSMBus/VoodooRMI).
+This provides coordinates for all 4 fingers, which means more accurate gestures.
+Acidanthera's VoodooPS2 does it's best to guess where all four fingers are using only 2 coordinates, and is much more stable right now.

 ### Note on Wifi

 Currently helping out a little with the development of a wifi kext for intel cards: